Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 However, this is where separation anxiety can occur each time you leave your Pomeranian, even if it’s with other people that your dog knows and feels safe with.

-Behavior can vary from one dog to the next and may include: feelings of sadness, crying and waiting next to the front door from the moment you leave until the exciting minute that you return.
+Behavior can vary from one dog to the next and may include feelings of sadness, crying, and waiting next to the front door from the moment you leave until the exciting minute you return.

 At first, this seems to be a cute trait because it’s a demonstration of how much your Pomeranian loves you and, at the same time, hates you being absent.
-Pomeranian separation anxiety isn’t a healthy trait and you should find an experienced dog trainer to help reduce the problem for you.
+Pomeranian separation anxiety isn’t healthy, and you should find an experienced dog trainer to help reduce the problem for you.

 One of the strong characteristics of a Pomeranian is that he’ll spin in circles non-stop and at a great speed every time he becomes extremely excited.
 It can cause you to feel dizzy if you watch it.

-For an example of Pomeranian spinning, if you come home and say “walk,” or touch his leash, he’ll begin to spin and bark excitedly at the same time.
-Now imagine those actions happening when you own a few Pomeranians; it will feel like bedlam.
+For an example of Pomeranian spinning, if you come home and say “walk” or touch his leash, he’ll begin to spin and bark excitedly simultaneously.
+Imagine those actions when you own a few Pomeranians; it will feel like chaos.

-There are other dog breeds that also behave this way each time they become excited, but owners of Pomeranians know that it’s typical everyday behavior.
+Other dog breeds also behave this way each time they become excited, but owners of Pomeranians know that it’s typical everyday behavior.
 All your dog is showing you is that he’s ecstatic and happy about whatever is next.
+I always say this is the Pomeranian saying: “When you are happy and know it…have a spin!”

 11. Black Skin Disease Pomeranian

-There are a number of medical problems that are commonly found in Pomeranians, and many are a result of genetics.
-However, the saddest disease that a Pomeranian can experience (with not a lot of exceptions) is Black Skin Disease (which is also known as Alopecia X).
+Several medical problems are commonly found in Pomeranians, many resulting from genetics.
+However, the saddest disease that a Pomeranian can experience (with few exceptions) is Black Skin Disease (also known as Alopecia X).

-This disease can strike a number of spitz breeds, including Poms, and it can cause permanent loss of hair and discoloration of the skin.
-It’s a particularly insidious disease in that it strikes without warning.
+This disease can strike several spitz breeds, including Poms, and it can cause permanent hair loss and skin discoloration.
+It’s particularly insidious in that it strikes without warning.

-If your Pomeranian’s hair begins to fall out and the color of his skin changes to dark gray and then to black, you need to talk to your breeder and Vet about possible ways to control the issue.
+If your Pomeranian’s hair begins to fall out and his skin color changes to dark gray and then black, you need to talk to your breeder and Vet about possible ways to control the issue.

 12. Luxating Patella Pomeranian Issues

 There are a few health issues all Pomeranian parents should know.
-The one that stands out as being the number one problem that Pomeranians experience is the luxating patella, i.e. when his kneecap moves in and out of his socket.
+The number one problem that Pomeranians experience is the luxating patella, i.e., when their kneecap moves in and out of its socket.

-Unfortunately, this problem often is the result of environmental issues or can also be of a genetic nature endured any damage.
+Unfortunately, this problem often results from environmental issues or can be genetically damaged.
 Keeping your Pomeranian trim and healthy, feeding a correct diet, and banning your Pom puppy from jumping up and down from furniture can help prevent this issue.

-It can also be in their genes so you need to be mindful of that fact.
-If you happen to see your Pom walking a bit differently from his usual way, due to his back leg(s) not bending, he most likely has a luxating patella.
+It can also be in their genes, so you must be mindful.
+If your Pom is walking differently from his usual way due to his back leg(s) not bending, he most likely has a luxating patella.

 However, there’s positive news.
-Knee surgery can fix the problem fairly easily so speak to your vet about the problem.
+Knee surgery can fix the problem fairly easily, so speak to your vet about it.

 13. Pomeranian Collapsed Trachea

-A Pomeranian trachea collapse happens when the cartilage surrounding your Pom’s windpipe breaks down and forces it to collapse in on itself, blocking his normal airflow.
-Such a collapse is very frightening for both the owner and the Pomeranian concerned.
+A Pomeranian trachea collapses when the cartilage surrounding your Pom’s windpipe breaks down, forcing it to collapse, blocking his normal airflow.
+Such a collapse is frightening for both the owner and the Pomeranian concerned.

-If he has a collapsed trachea, there are a number of different procedures that can be carried out.
-However, Pomeranian collapsed trachea surgery cost is usually the most expensive surgical procedure you may face.
+If his trachea collapses, several different procedures can be carried out.
+However, Pomeranian collapsed trachea surgery is usually the most expensive.

 Owning one Pomeranian can be costly over the years.
 There is another, cheaper, and probably not an as efficient choice if your Pomeranian’s trachea has collapsed.